 AUSTIN, Texas — It’s like another blow when you get scammed after dealing with storm damage.
-So, look carefully before you sign or fix anything damaged in the storm Monday.
+So, look carefully before you sign or fix anything damaged in a storm.

 Scammers want your money.
 The Texas Department of Insurance’s (TD) website asks you to read all contracts carefully.
 Also, get an estimate first.

 TDI reminds you to not sign a contract with blank sections, as a scammer can fill in extra charges.
 It is illegal for your contractor to waive any deductible.
 The contractor cannot give you a rebate on your deductible, either.

 TDI’s website also says to never pay a large down payment or the entire bill upfront.
 Ask for the contractor’s certificate of insurance and bond certification.

 Remember, some trades, like electricians and plumbers, require licensing.

 The Roofing Contractors Association of Texas shows that to become licensed with their organization an applicant must have worked in Texas for three continuous years.
 The contractors must submit credit and business references to RCAT.